fatscript/linenoise/README.md

-Now that we have a way to avoid blocking in the user input, we can use two calls to hide/show the edited line, so that it is possible to also show some input that we received (from socekts, bluetooth, whatever) on
+Now that we have a way to avoid blocking in the user input, we can use two calls to hide/show the edited line, so that it is possible to also show some input that we received (from sockets, bluetooth, whatever) on
 screen:

     linenoiseHide(&ls);